Surabhi-G/WBA-SolanaQ2-2024/README.md

-Here is a suggested detailed README file for the Solana Prerequisites exercise:

 # Solana Prerequisites

 This repository contains the code for completing the Solana Prerequisites for the Q2 2024 cohort of the Web3 Builders Alliance (WBA) program.
 The prerequisites involve setting up a Solana development environment, generating a keypair, claiming an airdrop, making transfers, and enrolling in the WBA program using a custom Solana program.